 Cox Communications Review

-Cox Communications is one of the largest cable internet service providers (ISPs) in the U.S., serving more than 20 million customers across 18 states.
-It has several service tiers (from 10 Mbps to 1,000 Mbps) to cater to both light and heavy internet users alike, but tends to charge a premium for them, and has a reputation for delivering slower speeds than advertised.
-If Cox is the only provider in your area, know that it does have a decent variety of plans, and its services are more reliable than most DSL and satellite options.
-However, if you have other cable ISPs in your area, we’d recommend those providers over Cox — they’ll likely be more reliable and cheaper.
+Cox Communications is one of the largest cable internet service providers in the U.S., covering more than 20 million customers across 19 states.
+It has several service tiers with download speeds ranging from 10 Mbps to 1 Gbps, so light and heavy internet users alike can choose a package that suits their needs.
+If Cox is the main (or only) provider in your area, you’ll benefit from a wide variety of plans, highly-rated customer service, and cable coverage that’s known for being more reliable than most DSL and satellite options.

 Cox claims that it provides a “WiFi experience that will blow you away,” with “blazing fast speeds all over your house.”

 Most likely.
 In terms of speed, Cox aims high.
 Downloading ranges from 10 Mbps to 1 Gbps — and that second number is blazing fast.
 The speeds you get will depend on the plan you purchase, but there’s a chance they’ll come up short.
 According to The Federal Communications Commission (FCC)’s latest report, about 75% of Cox customers receive the speeds they pay for.
 Of course, Cox’s cable internet will still be a safer bet than most DSL or satellite providers — which sometimes deliver promised speeds to as few as 10% of customers.